engr-razib/engr-razib/README.md

 ### 🎯 Objective

 As a Principle Engineer (Full-Stack & DevOps), Team Lead, and Software Architect, I blend 13+ years of industry experience with deep technical expertise to drive impactful software solutions.
-My core strengths span frontend and backend engineering, cloud infrastructure, DevOps, and scalable architecture design.
-I specialize in leading agile teams to deliver robust, high-performance applications—leveraging React, Next.js, Laravel, Docker, AWS, CI/CD, and more.
-I am passionate about building collaborative environments, mentoring engineers, and architecting modern platforms that solve real-world problems with elegance and efficiency.
+My core strengths are Front-End Engineering, DevOps, robust backend architectures, and technical leadership.
+I specialize in leading agile teams to deliver high-performance applications—leveraging modern stacks and DevOps best practices.
+I am passionate about building collaborative environments, mentoring engineers, and architecting platforms that solve real-world problems with elegance and efficiency.

 ---